 For those who do not meet that standard, with lower percentage cost reductions, a lesser deduction of $0.60 per square foot can be claimed.
 For partial deductions, there must be a minimum 15% savings for heating and cooling systems, a 25% savings for lighting systems, and a 10% savings for building envelopes: these updates qualify for the .60/sq. ft. savings.

 Let’s say Joe owns an office building that was built in 2009.
 Joe, like anyone else, wants to part with as few of his hard-earned bucks as possible.
 He’s also a bit of a weekend environmental warrior.
-He hears about the 179D deduction in 2014 (if only he’d come to The Real Estate CPA, he would have heard about it sooner…but I digress), and by October 2015, has had his office building’s interior lighting, HVAC, and hot water systems renovated to meet the ASHRAE 90.1-2001 standards (the standards that apply to any building that gets this done before Jan.
+He hears about the 179D tax deduction in 2014 (if only he’d come to The Real Estate CPA, he would have heard about it sooner…but I digress), and by October 2015, has had his office building’s interior lighting, HVAC, and hot water systems renovated to meet the ASHRAE 90.1-2001 standards (the standards that apply to any building that gets this done before Jan.
 1st 2016—ASHRAE 90.1-2007 standards are for buildings after Dec.
 31st 2015).
-He can now file an amended 2015 tax return, including the 179D deduction, and presto!
-Money back from the IRS, cheaper month-to-month energy costs, and the feeling of saving the planet one HVAC, hot water, and lighting system at a time.
+He can now file an amended 2015 tax return, including the 179D tax deduction, and presto!
+Money back from the IRS, cheaper month-to-month energy costs from his energy efficient upgrades, and the feeling of saving the planet one HVAC, hot water, and lighting system at a time.

-At this point, you should be chomping at the bit to take advantage of the 179D deduction.
+At this point, you should be chomping at the bit to take advantage of the 179D tax deduction.
 Don’t, however, fight for this deduction alone—the tax experts at The Real Estate CPA are here to guide you through the process.
 For more information, or to speak with one of our dedicated CPA’s, schedule your consultation today.